 Wildlife to be found in Hawaii

 The state of Hawaii has a diverse array of plant and animal life.
-Local plant life can consist of florida hopbush, ma'o hau hele, pua kala, and hinahina.
-While venturing throughout the state, you might see animals such as the hawaiian monk seal, the stenogobius hawaiiensis, the eleotris sandwicensis, or the hoary bat.
-Some of the plants species native to the Hawaii region include milo, pukiawe, and beach naupaka.
-The state animal of Hawaii is the hawaiian monk seal.
+Local plant life can consist of old world forked fern, Mexican primrose, pua kala, and hapu'u.
+While venturing throughout the state, you might see animals such as the Hawaiian wild cattle, the Hawaiian freshwater goby, the Hawaiian hoary bat, or the eleotris sandwicensis.
+The state animal of Hawaii is the Hawaiian monk seal.
+Some of the plants species native to the Hawaii region include milo, pukiawe, and mamane.